mattle24/Underdog_Databases/README.md

 TODO:

-- Add sample voter file and deploy

 - In list_results.php, POST input is obtained without filtering input.
 There should be filter input arrays, or at least some array validation.

 - Landing security flaw (must be fixed before actual data deployed)

-- Meta tags

-- Reformat all pages to effectively use responsive design
-    - Ie, be ready for mobile use

 - Add more search features
     - Voter history